We build the Copilot for your Customers, Finetuning GPT with our Hybrid Data

 Detecting Non-Desired Language:

 Variants of texts with biased and offensive language have been included and tagged.
 This tagging facilitates the training and evaluation of models to detect undesired biased or offensive language.
-The texts are 100% free of untagged biased or offensive language.
+These texts guarantee that all biased or offensive language is tagged.

 Ex: “open my f*&%* account”